Knocking at Your Back Door

-"Knocking at Your Back Door" is a song by the British hard rock band Deep Purple, the first track of the album Perfect Strangers, which was released in October 1984.
+"Knocking at Your Back Door" is a song by the English hard rock band Deep Purple, the first track of the album Perfect Strangers, which was released in October 1984.
 The song was written by Ritchie Blackmore, Ian Gillan and Roger Glover.
 The track received heavy airplay at the time, playing on heavy rotation.
 It was used by the Seattle SuperSonics in their lineup intro during home games.

 Background

 The song is lyrically about anal sex, as it uses various sexual innuendos throughout the song.
 Ian Gillan commented:

 After receiving considerable airplay, the song was released commercially in the US in December 1984, while in the UK, it was released as the second single from the Perfect Strangers album in June 1985.